-Here is Part II of my article on drugs in South Korea: http://www.koreaexpose.com/in-depth/drugs-south-korea-sex-sales-policies/ Part II can be found here: http://www.koreaexpose.com/in-depth/drugs-south-korea-a-silent-crisis/
+Here is Part II of my article on drugs in South Korea: http://www.koreaexpose.com/in-depth/drugs-south-korea-sex-sales-policies/ Part I can be found here: http://www.koreaexpose.com/in-depth/drugs-south-korea-a-silent-crisis (Picture from Wiki Commons)

 http://www.koreafm.net/2016/09/in-defense-of-south-korean-feminism/ I spoke with Chance Dorland of KoreaFM about my post on Megalia, which was later republished on Korea Exposé.
 This in-depth discussion is joined by Se-Woong Koo of Korea Exposé.